hexinfra/gorox/README.md

 Layout
 ======

-By default, Gorox uses these dirs:
+By default, Gorox uses these directories:

   * apps/ - Place your Web applications,
   * cmds/ - Place your auxiliary commands,